MurasatoNaoya/BSE-Consensus/README.md

  #### **BSE.py**

  An adjusted version of the original Bristol Stock Exchange limit orderbook market simulation, allowing for the deterministic seeding of market sessions.

-### Usage

-1. **Block Creation:**

-   - Create a new block by initialising the `Block` class with your data, previous hash, message, user configuration, proof, and seed.
-You can also leave these fields empty to generate a default "Genesis Block."

-2. **Mining Blocks:**

-   - Use the `pre_hash` method to mine a block and generate a seed that makes the market session outcomes deterministic.
-Specify the mining target and optional user configuration if needed.

-3. **Market Simulations:**

-   - Use the `run_market_sessions` method to simulate market sessions.
-You can set the number of iterations and various market parameters like trader types, supply and demand curves, time intervals, and more.
-Market results will be logged, and you can enable options like supply and demand curve visualisation.

-4. **Block Validation:**

-   - After market simulations, the code performs a post-hashing step to validate the market session results.
-It calculates the average Profit Per Second (PPS) and verifies if it meets a specified difficulty threshold.

-5. **Customisation and Integration:**

-   - Tailor the code and integrate it into your blockchain project.
-Modify configurations, trader types, and supply-demand curves to meet your specific requirements.